Non parametric estimation of joint, Renyi-Stallis entropies and mutual information and asymptotic limits: Introduction

-This result will also be established by \cite{gaow} using the \textit{Kraskov–Stogbauer –Grassberger} (KSG) method and with some regular and smoothness conditions on respectively the Radon-Nikodym derivatives of $X$ and $Y$ and on the joint p.d.f. $ \textbf{p}_{(X,Y)}$ and with assumptions on the joint differential entropy $\mathcal{E}(\textbf{p}_{(X,Y)})$.\\
+This result will also be established by \cite{gaow} using the \textit{Kraskov–Stogbauer –Grassberger} (KSG) method and with some regular and smoothness conditions on resp. the Radon-Nikodym derivatives of $X$ and $Y$ and on the joint p.d.f. $ \textbf{p}_{(X,Y)}$ and with assumptions on the joint entropy $H(\textbf{p}_{(X,Y)})$.\\